Characters: Pitch Perfect

 - Ghost Extras: Everyone in DSM who aren't Kommissar or Pieter.

 - Omniglot: According to Pieter, Kommissar can speak eight languages (of which Loser is not one of them).

 - Visual Pun: The new multi-coloured button mixing pad that Beca is using a lot in this film is a device called Das Sound Maschine.

 World A Cappella GroupsThe other named teams participating at the World A Cappella Championship are: Pentatonix, Penn Masala, The Filharmonic, The Cantasticos and The Singboks.The teams all create a multilingual mash-up of Journey's "Anyway You Want It" and "Lovin', Touchin', Squeezin'".

 - The Cameo: AJ Jones, the film's choreographer, is part of one of the groups, like in the original.

-- Cast the Expert: Who better to represent expert a cappella groups than actual expert a cappella groups?
+- Cast the Expert: Who better to play expert a cappella groups than actual expert a cappella groups?